 The College of Education offers degree programs ranging from elementary and secondary education to administration and corporate training.
 No matter which you choose, you’ll find programs taught by faculty members with an average 17 years of classroom experience.
 Prepare for certification in your state with curricula aligned with national standards.
 Then get to work shaping lives.

-Talk to an Enrollment Advisor today to learn what program might be best for you.
+Talk to an Enrollment Representative today to learn what program might be best for you.

 *Maryland residents completing undergraduate degree programs will earn an emphasis rather than a concentration in a particular area of study.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.

 University of Phoenix initial degree programs lead to teaching certification (Early Childhood, Elementary, Middle Level, Secondary and Special Education) in certain states.
 The College of Education offers state-approved initial programs in Arizona, California, Colorado, Florida, Hawaii, Idaho, Indiana, Missouri, Nevada, New Mexico, Oregon, Puerto Rico, Tennessee, Texas, and Utah.
 University of Phoenix advanced degree programs (Administration & Supervision, Curriculum & Instruction/Reading, and Teacher Leadership) may lead to certification in some states.
 The College of Education offers state-approved advanced programs in Arizona, California, Colorado, Florida, Idaho, Nevada, New Mexico, Puerto Rico, and Utah.
 Individual programs vary by state, and not all programs are available at all locations or in both online and on-campus modalities.